 What you'll learn

-- The power of the Kotlin type system for data modeling.
+- The power of the Scala type system for data modeling.

 - Modeling domain entities with algebraic data types (ADTs).
 Product and sum types.